 The City of Sonoma responds to natural and man-made emergencies that occur within City limits, and works cooperatively with neighboring agencies to address emergency issues throughout Sonoma Valley.
 The City's Emergency Operations Plan (EOP) sets a framework that guides the actions that City officials and employees will take in emergency situations associated with large-scale disasters affecting the City of Sonoma.

-A key component of preparedness in any community is the extent to which its residents and businesses have themselves planned for what to do in the case of an emergency.
+A key component of community preparedness is the extent to which its residents and businesses have themselves planned for what to do in the case of an emergency.
 Take time to review resources for disaster preparedness, including how to be ready for an extended power outage.

-The S.C.O.P.E (Sonoma Citizens Organized to Prepare for Emergencies) program provides guidelines and training for neighbors to work together to prepare for disasters, visit SVFRA's website for upcoming S.C.O.P.E training dates.
+The S.C.O.P.E (Sonoma Citizens Organized to Prepare for Emergencies) program provides guidelines and training for neighbors to work together to prepare for disasters.
+Contact Sonoma Valley Fire & Rescue for more information and upcoming S.C.O.P.E training dates.